-Enhanced training is required for the effective use of PACs since these devices may be a new technology to law enforcement.
-Additionally, prosecutors and judges also benefit from familiarization with this technology.
+Enhanced training is required for the effective use of the PAS device since these devices may be a new technology to law enforcement.
+Additionally, prosecutors and judges also benefit from familiarization themselves with this technology.
 However such training would not require great amounts of administrative resources, given the simple design of most PAS devices.

 Passive alcohol sensors, are also used to detect commercial drivers with illegal BAC levels (0.04 BAC) and underage drivers with low BACs to enforce “Zero Tolerance” laws.
 Research has shown that passive alcohol sensors appear to be a cost-effective tool since police resources and related expenses are oftentimes a concern.
 Better ways to promote their use should be developed and barriers to their use ought to be overcome.

 States may differ in their laws regarding passive alcohol sensors so it is best for law enforcement to review the state statute or consult with the prosecutor since not all states accept this device as a reliable indicator of DUI, especially if such evidence forms the basis or main component of what led the officer to make an arrest.
 Some states may require certain preconditions be met and proven for evidence from PAS to be admitted.
 For example, in order to be admissible, such evidence might have to be cumulative rather than determinative.
 An officer who provides such test results may first need to be qualified as having received training in the use of the PAC device.
 Proof that the device was working properly and that its continuing accuracy is routinely tested may be required.